Irma Muse Dixon

-Irma Muse Dixon (born July 18, 1952, New Orleans, Louisiana) is a social worker, manager, and African-American politician, the first to be elected to the Louisiana Public Service Commission (PSC).
+Irma Muse Dixon (born July 18, 1952, New Orleans, Louisiana) is an American social worker, manager, and African-American politician, the first to be elected to the Louisiana Public Service Commission (PSC).
 Dixon represented the Third District on the PSC from 1992 through 2004.

 Dixon represented District 95 in the Louisiana House for four years (elected 1988, reelected 1991).
 She resigned from her second term after winning election to the PSC in 1992.
 Dixon's dozen years of service on PSC brought her a commendation from the National Association of Regulatory Utility Commissioners in 2004.

 She has also held appointed positions in state and New Orleans city government, and in 2009 was selected as head of Beacon of Hope, a city non-profit.

 Early life and education

 Irma Muse Dixon was born in 1952 in New Orleans.
 She attended local schools, which were then segregated.
 A graduate of Walter L. Cohen Senior High School, Dixon obtained her B.A. from Southern University in Baton Rouge.
 She holds a Master of Social Work from Tulane University.

 After serving in the state legislature, Dixon was given a fellowship at Harvard University's John F. Kennedy School of Government.